 There are three different types of popcorn makers: stovetop, microwave, and hot air.
 While stovetop models give you the most control over your popcorn and make it easiest to season, microwave popcorn makers can be incredibly convenient.
-On the other hand, hot air models are great for people with small kitchens or who want minimal work and clean-up.
+On the other hand, hot air models are useful for people with small kitchens or who want minimal work and clean-up.

 Best Overall: Crate and Barrel Stovetop Popcorn Popper

-What We Don’t Like: Difficult to clean
+What We Don’t Love: Difficult to clean

 The Crate and Barrel Stovetop Popcorn Popper is an easy way to make up to six quarts of delicious popcorn on the stove.
 All you need to do is fill the aluminum pot with your favorite type of popcorn and then add one teaspoon of oil (you can add more if you like).
 This popcorn maker's four vents allow steam to escape, giving you tender yet crispy kernels.
 It even has a patented stirring mechanism that works similarly to commercial poppers, preventing sticking and burning.

 Available in both black and red, this comes with instructions as well as a recipe guide.
 There’s even a 25-year warranty, which makes this popper a smart buy.
 The only caveat to keep in mind is that it must be hand-washed.

 Capacity: 6 quarts | Dimensions (LxWxH): 18.5 x 10 x 8 inches

 Best Budget: Zulay Kitchen Collapsible Silicone Popcorn Maker

 What We Love: Easy to store, easy to clean

 What We Don’t Love: Material can be flimsy